juxor/afaq/markdown/secG7.md

 should have the fruits of his own labour . . .
-It is also an obvious fact, that the property produced by society, is now distributed in very unequal proportions among those whose labour produced it, and with very little regard to the actual value of each ones labour in producing it."_ [**Poverty: Its Illegal Causes and Legal Cure**, p.
+It is also an obvious fact, that the property produced by society, is now distributed in very unequal proportions among those whose labour produced it, and with very little regard to the actual value of each one's labour in producing it."_ [**Poverty: Its Illegal Causes and Legal Cure**, p.
 7]

 For Spooner, as with other left-libertarians, equality was seen as the